JimFowler/books/Books20/Tools/python/doc/lib/introduction.rst

 Overview
 ========

-The **journals** program is part of the *Books20* project, which is designed to catalog books published in Astronomy and Astrophysics during the 20th Century. **journals** is designed to ease the cataloging of journalentries found in the annual bibliographies *Astronomischer Jahrsbericht* by providing a graphical interface that focuses on the information and not on the formatting.
+The **aabooks.lib** module is part of the **aabooks** python module in the *Books20* project.
+The project is designed to catalog books published in Astronomy and Astrophysics during the 20th Century. **aabooks.lib** contains the common python files used by the various programs in the project

-**journals** was initially developed in Python 3.4.3 under Ubuntu 14.04 and uses Qt 4.8.6 with PyQt 4.10.4 for the graphical portions of the software.
+**aabooks.lib** was initially developed in 2018 Python 3.5 under Ubuntu 18.04.
+It currently runs under Python 3.7.

 The *Astronomischer Jahrsbericht* (AJB) is an annual publication which indexes all publications in Astronomy and Astrophysics for the